Compressibility Measures for Affinely Singular Random Vectors: Abstract

 \section{Abstract}

-There are several ways to measure the compressibility of a random measure; they include the general rate-distortion curve, as well as more specific notions such as Renyi information dimension (RID), and dimensional-rate bias (DRB).
-The RID parameter indicates the concentration of the measure around lower dimensional subsets of the space while the DRB parameter specifies the compressibility of the distribution over these lower dimensional subsets.
-While the evaluation of such compressibility parameters are well-studied for continuous and discrete measures (e.g., the DRB is closely related to the entropy and differential entropy in discrete and continuous cases, respectively), the case of discrete-continuous measures is quite subtle.
-In this paper, we focus on a class of multi-dimensional random measures that have singularities on affine lower dimensional subsets.
-These cases are of interest when working with linear transformation of component-wise independent discrete-continuous random variables.
-Here, we evaluate the RID and DRB for such probability measures.
-We further provide an upper-bound for the RID of multi-dimensional random measures that are obtained by Lipschitz functions of component-wise independent discrete-continuous random variables ($\mathbf{x}$).
-The upper-bound is shown to be achievable when the Lipschitz function is $A \mathbf{x}$, where $A$ satisfies $\spark({A}) = \rank ({A})+1$ (e.g., Vandermonde matrices).
-The above results allow us to evaluate the RID of continuous-domain moving-average processes with non-Gaussian excitation noise.
-Finally, using the understanding of affinely singular RVs, we relate the undersampling rate of a moving-average process realization to the RID of its excitation noise.
+There are several ways to measure the compressibility of a random measure; they include general approaches such as using the rate-distortion curve, as well as more specific notions, such as the Renyi information dimension (RID).
+The RID parameter indicates the concentration of the measure around lower-dimensional subsets of the space.
+While the evaluation of such compressibility parameters is well-studied for continuous and discrete measures , the case of discrete-continuous measures is quite subtle.
+In this paper, we focus on a class of multi-dimensional random measures that have singularities on affine lower-dimensional subsets.
+This class of distributions naturally arises when considering linear transformation of component-wise independent discrete-continuous random variables. \changedo{ To measure the compressibility of such distributions, we introduce the new notion of dimensional-rate bias (DRB) which is closely related to the entropy and differential entropy in discrete and continuous cases, respectively.
+Similar to entropy and differential entropy, DRB is useful in evaluating the mutual information between distributions of the aforementioned type.
+Besides the DRB, we also evaluate the the RID of these distributions. } We further provide an upper-bound for the RID of multi-dimensional random measures that are obtained by Lipschitz functions of component-wise independent discrete-continuous random variables ($\mathbf{X}$).
+The upper-bound is shown to be achievable when the Lipschitz function is $A \mathbf{X}$, where $A$ satisfies {\changed$\spark({A_{m\times n}}) = m+1$} (e.g., Vandermonde matrices).
+When considering discrete-domain moving-average processes with non-Gaussian excitation noise, the above results allow us to evaluate the block-average RID and DRB, as well as to determine a relationship between these parameters and other existing compressibility measures.